RxInsider has created a great new app just for the U of A College of Pharmacy!

 As part of the IPPE program, first-year students will spend 6 hours shadowing a fourth-year student on rotation in Tucson.
 The first-year students will be assigned a fourth-year student, and the dates/times for shadowing will be set up with the fourth-year students.

-Congratulations to our 2013 Preceptor of the Year and "Rookie" Preceptor of the Year!
+to our 2015 Preceptor of the Year and "Rookie" Preceptor of the Year!

 The Preceptor of the Year and "Rookie" Preceptor of the Year are honors bestowed upon two of our exceptional preceptors.
 These awards are nameds for the families that sponsor them each year.
 The winners and nominees are outstanding teachers and great role models.
 Their passion for pharmacy and patient care inspires and motivates students.

-Amber Pate-Mozroll, PharmD is the Boesen Family Preceptor of the Year for 2013!
+Christopher Taylor, PharmD is the Boesen Family Preceptor of the Year for 2015!

-Kert Shuster, PharmD is the Labbe Family Rookie Preceptor of the Year for 2013!
+Chadwick Mellen, PharmD is the Labbe Family Rookie Preceptor of the Year for 2015!

 Congratulations to all our past recipients and nominees!
 Click here to learn more about our awards and to view past recipients.